Information on Day Care and Schools

 Day Care for Children of Pre-School Age

-There are several day care centers for pre-school aged children on or near the UT Southwestern Medical Center campus.
-However, you should be aware that there is a long waiting list for these so if interested be sure to add your child to the waiting list as soon as you know you are coming to UT Southwestern.
+There are several day care centers for pre-school age children on or near the UT Southwestern Medical Center campus.
+However, there is a long waiting list for these so if interested be sure to add your child to the waiting list as soon as you know you are coming to UT Southwestern.

 UT Southwestern - UTD Callier Child Development Program

 First Step Learning Centre

 Other options include Registered Home Child Care Providers (individuals who care for several children in their homes,) and nanny services (individuals who will come to your home to care for your child.)

 Search for Registered Home Child Care Providers at the National Association for the Education of Young Children (NAEYC).

 Enrolling Your Children in School

 If you have school-age children it is important to consider the quality and convenience of Texas public schools and/or private schools in the neighborhood before you rent an apartment.
 Texas public schools may be attended at no cost if your child holds a dependent visa (e.g. F-2, J-2, H-4, etc.).

 Texas public school districts identified as “exemplary” or “recommended” by the Texas Education Agency in recent years include Highland Park, Coppell, Flower Mound, Plano, and Richardson.
 For more information, please visit the Texas Education Agency.

 Texas law requires that a child between the ages of six and 17 attend school.
 To enroll in a public school, a child must: